shayne/tsnet-serve/README.md

 Open a web browser and point it to `https://machine.your-tcd.ts.net`.

-Expose your service to the internet via [Tailscale Funnel][tsfunnel] using the `-funnel` flag.
+Expose your service to the internet via [Tailscale Funnel](https://tailscale.com/kb/1223/funnel/) using the `-funnel` flag.

 ## Usage